Questions? Give us a call (305) 764-0743

 • Cloaking: With this approach, the content presented to the crawl spider is different from that presented to the user’s browser.
 This is done by delivering content based on the IP addresses or the User-Agent HTTP header of the user requesting the page.

 • Link farming: This involves creating communities of pages that reference each other to artificially inflate a website’s popularity.
-A link farm is a form of spamming the index of a result pages, and it’s something that search engine looks out for and penalize.
-Excessive mutual linking also falls into this category.

 • Hidden text and links: Some sites use the same color for text as they do for the background, effectively hiding keywords and links.
 While this text is invisible to the user, search engine can still crawl this content.

 • Article spinning: This involves taking an existing article and using paraphrasing software to rewrite the content.
 The new article is then published as unique content.
-However, these articles are often of low quality and offer little to no value to the reader.

 Determining whether you should disavow a link can be a complex process, in which you must rely on the following factors: